-We are unaware of any complete calculation of the two lowest order radiative corrections to Mott scattering, vacuum polarization and self-energy, each of order $\alpha(\alpha Z)$ .
+We are unaware of any complete calculation of the two lowest order radiative corrections to Mott scattering, vacuum polarization and self-energy, each of order $\alpha(\alpha Z)$.
 The vacuum polarization correction can be calculated with the aid of the Uehling potential, as has been done recently by Jakubassa-Amundsen (J-A-1).
 As the Uehling potential has the same sign as the Coulomb potential, the vacuum polarization effect increases the analyzing power.
 At our 5 MeV energy, the calculated effect is +0.39%.
 The size of this correction increases with energy.

 While the lowest order self-energy terms have not been calculated for Mott scattering, a subset of these terms has been calculated for the related process of radiative electron capture by a bare heavy nucleus, which is the time-reversed analog of the photoelectric effect (S-10).
 As with the Mott calculation, the vacuum polarization terms were evaluated with the aid of the Uehling potential.
 The self-energy correction was calculated only for the part involving the bound-state electron wave function, omitting the part involving the continuum-state wave function.
-The calculations were done for three incident heavy ion (U92+) energies.
+The calculations were done for three incident heavy ion (U{92+}) energies.
 In all cases, the magnitude of the corrections increased with energy, the vacuum polarization terms were positive, and the self-energy terms calculated were negative and about a factor of three larger than the calculated vacuum polarization terms.
-This gives some cancellation between the vacuum polarization and self-energy terms for the total first order radiative corrections.
-Given the similarity of the vacuum polarization and self-energy effects in both radiative electron capture and Mott scattering, it is widely believed that these two terms will be of opposite sign and similar magnitude in Mott scattering.
+This gives some cancellation between the vacuum polarization and self-energy terms for the total first order radiative electron capture and Mott scattering, it is widely believed that these two terms will be of opposite sign and similar magnitude in Mott scattering.